JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goBasics.md

 ### Setting Environment Variables

 Go requires you to set two environment variables GOROOT and GOPATH.
-GOROOT points to the location of the Go installation directory whereas GOPATH points to the location of your workspace directory.
+GOROOT points to the location of the Go installation directory, whereas GOPATH points to the location of your workspace directory.

 1. Setting **GOROOT**
 ```bash